-Almost everything we make from our food, clothes, to everything that we see in front of us now comes from natural resources.
+Almost everything we make from our food, and clothes, to everything that we see in front of us now, comes from natural resources.

-So what will happen if those natural resources and the environment where most people rely on for their food security and income are all gone?
+So what will happen if those natural resources and the environment that most people rely on for their food security and income are all gone?
 What will happen next?
-After-effects of damaged local ecosystems will surely have a negative impact especially on people who are highly relying on them.
+After-effects of damaged local ecosystems will surely have a negative impact, especially on people who are highly relying on them.

 CO2 levels are dangerously rising